Skip to content

 Note

-Important: a POST (create) operation for an OData entity is required to produce a Location header in the response, so if the primary key of the created entity is not provided by the client application but rather is generated by the back-end system, a response binding is required for Cache.CreateHandler to bind the back-end-generated key to the entity's key property.
+Important: a POST (create) operation for an OData entity is required to produce a Location header in the response (from the generated OData service), so if the primary key of the created entity is not provided by the client application but rather is generated by the back-end system, a response binding is required for Cache.CreateHandler to bind the back-end-generated key to the entity's key property.

 Entity Bindings